jina-ai/jina/docs/get-started/comparing-to-alternatives.md

 Jina is a neural search framework to build complete end to end search applications.
 With the power of **DocumentArray** and **Executors** you can plug any external vector database into a Jina application.

- In summary, Jina takes care of the complete pipeline and allows users to integrate their own custom logic and persistence layer.
+ In summary, Jina takes care of the complete pipeline and lets users integrate their own custom logic and persistence layer.